All official European Union website addresses are in the europa.eu domain.

 is the catastrophic threshold

-Scientists often describe an increase of 2°C with respect to the pre-industrial period as the threshold for when there will be catastrophic consequences for the climate and the environment.
+Scientists often describe a global increase of 2°C with respect to the pre-industrial period as the threshold for when there will be catastrophic consequences for the climate and the environment.

 Across the EU, great action has been taken to mitigate and adapt to climate change.
 This is part of a worldwide effort that involves mitigation and adaptation measures.